 '''

-1080::8:800:200C:417A
+1080::8:800:200C:417A a unicast address

-FF01::101
+FF01::101 a multicast address

-::1
+::1 the loopback address

-::
+:: the unspecified addresses

 '''

-An alternative form that is sometimes more convenient when dealing with a mixed environment of IPv4 and IPv6 nodes is x:x:x:x:d.d.d.d, where the x's are the hexadecimal values of the 6 high-order 16-bit pieces of the address, and the d's are the decimal values of the 4 low-order 8-bit pieces of the address (standard IPv4 representation).
+• An alternative form that is sometimes more convenient when dealing with a mixed environment of IPv4 and IPv6 nodes is x:x:x:x:x:d.d.d.d, where the x's are the hexadecimal values of the 6 high-order 16-bit pieces of the address, and the d's are the decimal values of the 4 low-order 8-bit pieces of the address (standard IPv4 representation).
 This form is used for IPv4-compatible IPv6 addresses and IPv4-mapped IPv6 addresses.
 These types of addresses are used to hold embedded IPv4 addresses in order to carry IPv6 packets over the IPv4 routing infrastructure.